‘A Culture that Tries’: Community Engagement Enacts Commitment of High-Performance Government

 In a recent podcast with Bang the Table, Cartegraph’s Nick Kittle affirms that “It’s the role of government to do what we cannot or should not do alone.”
-This underlining of core democratic values speaks to both an internal and external vision towards the achievement of civic goals for government organisationsorganizations and the public.
-What could this mean for government organisationsorganizations looking to better serve their communities?
-And how can government organisationsorganizations engage better towards these ends?
+This underlining of core democratic values speaks to both an internal and external vision towards the achievement of civic goals for government organizationsorganisations and the public.
+What could this mean for government organizationsorganisations looking to better serve their communities?
+And how can government organizationsorganisations engage better towards these ends?

 The concept of High-Performance Government is a commitment towards bringing greater positive impact through sustainable innovation for improved governance.
 It is built on the following five tenets: